Landing page with styled-components and react-bootstrap

 - Instance the properties declared in

-, setting the imagessrc
+ImageWithStyle, setting the imagessrcproperty.

 import logo from '../images/logo.png';